-Yagnapurushdasji's fame spread far and wide within the Sampraday.
-Unable to bear his growing influence, a group of sadhus convinced the Acharya to turn against him.
+Shastri Yagnapurushdasji's fame was spreading far and wide within the Sampraday.
+Unable to bear Yagnapurushdasji's growing influence, a group of sadhus convinced the Acharya to turn against him.
 The Acharya, in turn, began showing great disregard towards Yagnapurushdasji.